Uganda's Museveni orders halt to torture by security personnel

-KAMPALA Ugandan President Yoweri Museveni ordered his security chiefs on Tuesday to stop torture by their personnel seeking confessions after media images of a detained politician with septic wounds
+KAMPALA (Reuters) - Ugandan President Yoweri Museveni ordered his security chiefs on Tuesday to stop torture by their personnel seeking confessions after media images of a detained politician with septic wounds

 on his body stirred public outrage.